 These can be misspellings, shortenings, or mash-ups of partial words.
 Many have at least some connection to real words.
 Accenture is an abbreviation of “accent on the future.”
 Xerox is a made-up word meaning “dry writing,” from the Greek xero (dry) and graphy (write).
 Latin prefixes and suffixes can come in handy in this category.

-The sound of a made-up word can hold meaning, too.
-In a famous experiment, participants are shown a rounded amoeba shape and a pointy, star-like shape.
-They are given the names Kiki and Bouba, and told to assign one name to each shape.
+The sound of an invented word can hold meaning, too.
+In a famous experiment, people are shown a rounded amoeba shape and a pointy, star-like shape.
+They’re offered two names: Kiki and Bouba.
+Participants are asked to assign one name to each shape.
 Overwhelmingly, people across the world name the spiky shape Kiki and the blob shape Bouba.
 Humans are used to associating sounds with meanings, and it works in naming.
 If you’re coining a new word, trust your instincts.
 A nonsense word might “sound” big, small, fast, slow, bright, dark, fancy, rugged, male or female.
 If it just “sounds right” to you, it will probably sound right to other people, too.

 Style of the name